Human-Entertainment/SwiftGameKit/README.md

 # SwiftGamesKit

-A description of this package.
+A declarative game framework, with the aim of being crossplatform, and on relevant frameworks being interoperable with SwiftUI.